sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 - Select industry-standard cryptographic algorithms and protocols, and select appropriate key generation, distribution, management and protection, as well as robust nonce mechanisms.
-- Use current NIST recommended standards for cryptography (e.g., FIPS 140-3,^73 NIST Suite B^74 ), or equivalent-strength cryptographic protection that are expected to be considered cryptographically strong throughout the service life of the device.
+- Use current NIST recommended standards for cryptography (e.g., FIPS 140-3^78 ) or
+    equivalent-strength cryptographic protection that are expected to be considered cryptographically strong throughout the service life of the device.
        - Manufacturers should not implement cryptographic algorithms that have been deprecated or disallowed in applicable standards or best practices (e.g., NIST SP 800-131A, Transitioning the Use of Cryptographic Algorithms and Key Lengths).